CycloneDX/license-scanner/README.md

       --list                List the license templates to be used -n, --normalized          Flag normalized
   -q, --quiet               Set logging to quiet
-      --spdx string         SPDX templates to use (default "default")
+      --spdx string         Set of embedded SPDX templates to use (default "default") --spdxPath string     Path to external SPDX templates to use --updateAll           Update existing licenses
 ```

 ### Example CLI usage